About Us

 In 2022, the Secular Strategies team conducted a survey of the leaders and activists RARF seeks to serve.
 The project was designed and implemented by Secular Strategies associates with personal experiences leaving insular religious groups—Mormon and evangelical, respectively.
 The team presented our preliminary findings at the 2022 RARF conference.
 You can read the full report here.

-Community manager
+social media and Community manager

 About our Founders